carpentries-incubator/workflows-nextflow/_episodes/12-reporting.md

 ## Fields

-If we want to print more metadata we can use `log` command and the option `-f` (fields) followed by a comma delimited list of fields.
+If we want to print more metadata we can use the `log` command and the option `-f` (fields) followed by a comma delimited list of fields.
 This can be composed to track the provenance of a workflow result.

 For example: